 Millions of households rely on furnaces to stay warm.
 Adequate indoor heating can even determine whether a property is even habitable!
-That’s how critical these heating systems are to a household’s wellbeing.
-While air conditioners keep residents of hot regions comfortable, furnaces do a bit more.
+That’s how critical these heating systems are to a household’s well-being.
+But, while air conditioners keep residents of hot regions comfortable, furnaces do a bit more.
 They keep people in cold climates from freezing in their beds!
 If your home falls under the latter and you are in the market for furnaces, read on for Done Plumbing & Heating’s simple guide to furnaces.

 How It Works

 The heat creation process is simple enough.
 To produce heat, an oil/natural gas burner switches on whenever the thermostat detects a drop in temperature.
 The furnace then transmits hot air at a rate of 700 ft. per minute.
 Of course, this assumes that the installer used the typical galvanized 30-gauge sheet steel to make the system’s ducts.
-You may think that exposing cold air to flame may appear too easy a task, and you’d be right.
+You think exposing cold air to flame may appear too easy a task, and you’d be right.
 The challenge for our technicians is creating duct systems that bring that air to the rooms where it’s needed.

 What You Need

 Then there are the furnace types.
-If you are looking to maximize efficiency, the single-stage furnace may not be for you.
+If you want to maximize efficiency, the single-stage furnace may not be for you.
 Since it only has one operable setting, ON, users of single-stage furnaces can expect drastic peaks and valleys in their home’s indoor temperature.
 Meanwhile, two-stage furnaces have a HIGH and LOW setting, which makes for greater efficiency.